-48. After the comment period, BLM issued a Detailed Statement of the Sale, where the agency identified the specific tracts it would offer in the lease sale.
-BLM offered 900 tracts, covering approximately 10.3 million acres.
-This was the largest number of tracts ever offered for an oil and gas lease sale in the Reserve, and consisted of all the tracts designated as available for leasing under the IAP.

-49. Prior to the lease sale, BLM prepared a Determination of NEPA Adequacy that relied on the NEPA analysis for the IAP and the Colville River Special Area Management Plan.
+- 51. After the comment period, BLM issued a Detailed Statement of Sale, where the agency identified the specific tracts it would offer in the lease sale.
+BLM offered 254 tracts, covering approximately 2.9 million acres. - 52.
+Prior to the lease sale, BLM prepared a Determination of NEPA Adequacy that relied on the NEPA analysis for the IAP and the Colville River Special Area Management Plan and update.
 The Determination of NEPA Adequacy was not available for public comment.
-In determining that BLM did not need to conduct any additional environmental analysis under NEPA, BLM provided conclusory statements that the existing analysis was adequate and there was no new information that would change the analysis for the lease sale.
+In determining that BLM did not need to conduct any additional environmental analysis under NEPA, BLM stated in the Determination of NEPA Adequacy that the existing analysis was adequate and there was no new information that would change the analysis already done in the IAP for the lease sale.
 BLM also stated that the direct, indirect, and cumulative impacts were similar and essentially unchanged from those considered in the IAP.